 This is one of the advantages of Cloud ways hosting.
 You don’t have to wait for DNS propagation when you use Cloudflare.
 Simply change the server’s IP address in your Cloudflare dashboard, and your domain name will begin pointing to the new host immediately.

 One significant advantage of Cloudflare is its free CDN.
 It’s simple to set up, and it doesn’t change your image URL or show URL, such as cdn.domain.com.
 Diverse users utilizing Cloudflare CDN for their Magento website have never faced any performance or SEO issues.
 Using Cloudflare CDN will boost your site’s performance by nearly 50% and make it much faster to load.
 Cloudflare caches your static files (CSS, JS, Images) and serves them from the closest location.
 The network map shows the locations of all Cloudflare servers.
 If you’re not sure what CDN (Content delivery network) is, you can take the help of your Magento websites.

 To Sum Up:

-As you can see, Cloudflare improves the security and performance of your Magento website, as well as decreased bandwidth.
+As you can see, Cloudflare improves the security and performance of your Magento website, as well as decreases bandwidth.
 Setting up Cloudflare may appear to be a bit technical at first, but it’s actually quite simple.
 Furthermore, it works perfectly with any cache plugin that you have enabled on your Magento store.
-Since Cloudflare and Magento integration is a part of Magento Speed Optimization provided by Viha digital commerce, you can employ one of our Magento services.
+Since Cloudflare and Magento integration is a part of Magento Speed Optimization provided by Viha digital commerce, Hire a Dedicated Magento Developer and get a Free Trial for 8 Hours.
+Check other Best CDN Providers For Magento 2 Store.
 We assure you that our Magento Experts will definitely help you with the Speed and Performance Optimization of your Magento 2 store.